DeveloperZahra/Course_Documentation/CourseDocumentationReportCode.md

 The Console class is used for basic input/output operations.

-• Console.WriteLine: Writes the specified data, followed by the current line terminator, to the console.
+â€¢ Console.WriteLine: Writes the specified data, followed by the current line terminator, to the console.

            Console.WriteLine("Hello, world!");
-• Console.Write: Writes the specified data to the console without appending a new line.
+â€¢ Console.Write: Writes the specified data to the console without appending a new line.

             Console.Write("Enter your name: ");
-• Console.ReadLine: Reads the next line of characters from the standard input stream.
+â€¢ Console.ReadLine: Reads the next line of characters from the standard input stream.

             string name = Console.ReadLine();
 > 6. Type Conversion Functions:

 C# provides several built-in methods for converting between types.

-• Convert.ToInt32: Converts a specified value to a 32-bit signed integer.
+â€¢ Convert.ToInt32: Converts a specified value to a 32-bit signed integer.

            string numberString = "123";
            int number = Convert.ToInt32(numberString); // number = 123
-• Convert.ToDouble: Converts a specified value to a double-precision floating-point number.
+â€¢ Convert.ToDouble: Converts a specified value to a double-precision floating-point number.

               string doubleString = "123.45";
               double doubleNumber = Convert.ToDouble(doubleString); // doubleNumber = 123.45

-• Convert.ToString: Converts a specified value to a string.
+â€¢ Convert.ToString: Converts a specified value to a string.

                int num = 123;
          string numString = Convert.ToString(num); // numString = "123"
-• int.Parse and int.TryParse: Convert a string representation of a number to its integer equivalent.
+â€¢ int.Parse and int.TryParse: Convert a string representation of a number to its integer equivalent.

              int parsedNumber = int.Parse("456"); // parsedNumber = 456